 We began our commercialization and started recognizing revenue from product sales of GAVRETO in June 2024.
-We recognized approximately \$1.9 million of net product sales for the sale of GAVRETO to our distributors at the end of June 2024.
+For the nine months ended September 30, 2024, we recognized \$9.0 million net product sales of GAVRETO.
 We believe GAVRETO is highly synergistic with our current product portfolio, and we expect to continue to leverage our existing commercial infrastructure to ensure current and newly prescribed GAVRETO patients have continued access to this important treatment option.
 We distribute and market GAVRETO for approved indications in RET fusion-positive NSCLC and advanced thyroid cancers.
 We acquired GAVRETO from Blueprint pursuant to an Asset Purchase Agreement entered into on February 22, 2024.
 Pursuant to the Asset Purchase Agreement, we purchased certain assets comprising the right to research, develop, manufacture and commercialize GAVRETO in the US from Blueprint.
 Under the terms of the agreement, we agreed to pay Blueprint a purchase price of \$15.0 million, of which, \$10.0 million was paid in July 2024 following our first commercial sale of GAVRETO at the end of June 2024, and an additional \$5.0 million is payable on the first anniversary of the closing date of the agreement, subject to certain conditions.
 Blueprint is also eligible to receive up to \$97.5 million in future commercial milestone payments and up to \$5.0 million in future regulatory milestone payments, in addition to tiered royalties ranging from 10% to 30%.

 Simultaneously and in conjunction with entering into the Asset Purchase Agreement, we also entered into certain supporting agreements, including a customary transition agreement, pursuant to which, during the transition period, Blueprint will transition regulatory and distribution responsibility for GAVRETO to us.
-We also agreed to purchase certain drug product inventories from Blueprint under a Material Transfer Agreement, and received such inventories amounting to approximately \$6.5 million during the six months ended June 30, 2024.
+We also agreed to purchase certain drug product inventories from Blueprint under a Material Transfer Agreement, and received such inventories amounting to approximately \$6.5 million during the nine months ended September 30, 2024.